 Abstract:

-Is the renminbi a viable dollar alternative for the Global South?
-Since 2009, the People’s Bank of China has created an expanding network of currency swaps with its partners around the world to facilitate the internationalization of the RMB.
+Since 2009, the People’s Bank of China has created an expanding network of currency swaps around the world to facilitate renminbi internationalization (RMBI).
 These lines present an attractive dollar alternative for many emerging and developing economies.
-Despite these developments, I argue that while China's swap lines play an important window-dressing role, renminbi swaps do not effectively facilitate currency diversification.
-The limited effectiveness of RMB swaps is a rooted in both China's domestic financial and political systems, and enduring US-dollar confidence, liquidity and transaction networks.
-Paradoxically, China's swap lines are more effective in facilitating dollar, and not renminbi, access.
-Using qualitative evidence from elite interviews I evaluate my argument with three case studies on Indonesia, Sri Lanka and Argentina.
-The analyses in this paper illustrate the limits of China’s monetary expansion and related mechanisms that perpetuate dollar dominance in the global South.
+(EMDEs) Despite these developments, I argue that while China's swap lines may play an important window-dressing role and may enable dollar access, the terms and operation of the RMB swap lines themselves constrain broader currency use by EMDEs.
+China’s currency swaps reflect and transmit, previously studied economic, political, and geopolitical impediments to RMBI.
+They provide RMB liquidity that is contingent and restricted, thereby undermining usability and consequently, their capacity to support sustained international RMB use in global financial markets.
+Drawing on qualitative evidence from elite interviews I evaluate my argument with three case studies on Indonesia, Argentina and Sri Lanka.
+My analyses illustrate the limits of China’s monetary expansion in the global South.

 Abstract: